 Benign Bone Tumors

 While there are many types of benign bone tumours, there are also conditions and diseases that may resemble bone tumours.
-Although some of these conditions are not really classified as tumour of the bone, in most cases, they will require the same treatment.
-Some of the most common benign bone tumors and the conditions that resemble them include:
+Although some of these conditions are not really classified as a tumour of the bone, in most cases, they will require the same treatment.
+Some of the most common benign bone tumours and the conditions that resemble them include:

 - Giant cell tumour